nims-dpfc/M-DaC_XPS/README.md

 ##### Method

-* After downloading the set to the working directory, please try a series of flows with sample data of the following tutorial.
+* After downloading the set to the working directory, please try a series of flows with sample data of the following tutorial.<br />
  http:// XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 * If you have data on hand of each manufacturer, you can proceed in the same way.